immense/Remotely/README.md

 ![GitHub Build](https://github.com/lucent-sea/Remotely/workflows/GitHub%20Build/badge.svg)

-> NOTE: Active development has been suspended.
->
-> I will be (mostly) taking a break from Remotely during 2021 to make more time for family, self-care, and other interests.
->
->  Take care and stay safe.
->
->  \- Jared

 ## Donations
 If this project has benefited you in some way, or if you just want to show appreciation, please consider donating to a charity.